Wilderness Adventurer accidents and incidents

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, Norovirus, etc.

 - collision/allision - 2004 (with packed ice in Alaska)

 |12 May 2004||Ship Collision / Allision|

-On May 12, 2004, while navigating in Tracy Arm Fjord (Alaska), the ship hit packed ice and started taking on water.
-As result of the collision, the hull was breached (8 cm hole) with ensuing water ingress.
+On May 12, 2004, while navigating in Tracy Arm Fjord (Alaska), the ship hit-packed ice and started taking on water.
+As a result of the collision, the hull was breached (8 cm hole) with ensuring water ingress.
 No injuries were reported, but the vessel had to be evacuated.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).

 You can add more details on reported here accident or submit new / your own Wilderness Adventurer ship incident ("Cruise Minus" report) via CruiseMapper's contact form.